Move Bitlocker Management to Microsoft EndPoint Manager Part 3

 6. Click: “Show Recovery Key

-User Experience (My Account)
+User Experience (My account)

 As the primary user of a device an end-user is allowed to fetch the Bitlocker recovery password.
 It is really handy to have this self-service experience available to all users!